mlwin-de/BenchEmbedd/README.md

 Again, replace 'schmitz.kessenich' through your user name and 'sample-system' through your repository name.

-Afterwards, push the meta-data file system.ttl to your HOBBIT GitLab repository.
 Login to [HOBBIT](https://master.project-hobbit.eu/) using your GitLab ceredentials and click 'Benchmarks' on the upper bar.
 Then select 'BenchEmbed' from the list of possible Benchmarks.
 If your system was loaded up successfully the system will appear on the list of possible Systems of the BenchEmbed benchmark.
-(If you can't find your system there, there is most likely an error inside the System.ttl meta data file.)
+(If you can't find your system there, there is most likely an error inside the system.ttl meta data file.)
 Choose your system and press the 'submit button'.
 Now you can click the link from the popup-window to get to the Experiment-details page to see the result once it is done.
 The status of the experiment can be seen by selecting *Experiment* Status under the *Experiments* button.
 When the Experiment is done, the results can be seen by going directly to the URL that the platform provided or by selecting *Experiment* Results under the *Experiments* button, which will show a list of all ran experiments.

 The result of an experiment is a KPI table which shows the parameters of the model and the accuracy metrics.
 The logs of the experiment are available in JSON, CSV and TXT format.